How To Choose The Right Punching Bag For Your Workout

 FightCamp is an at-home interactive boxing gym experience that provides access to hundreds of online, on-demand classes.
 As the leader in at-home boxing workouts—it uses equipment and personalized online training courses with skilled experts to help you get in shape quickly.

-Our unique free-standing bag and specially designed workouts provide boxers of all skill levels with the tools needed to get into top notch shape.
+Our unique free-standing bag and specially designed workouts provide boxers of all skill levels with the tools needed to get into top-notch shape.
 Look good and feel great with everything you need to become the best version of yourself.

 The Author: Shanie "Smash" Rusth is an undefeated professional mixed martial artist, FightCamp Trainer, and mother of two.
 She began training MMA in 2011 as a way to get in shape, learn a new skill, channel aggression, and feel empowered after becoming a young single mom.
 Outside of practicing martial arts and being a trainer, Shanie loves spending time in the gym and being active in the sunshine with her kids by going to the beach, running in the soft sand, and riding skateboards.
 Shanie is also USA Boxing Coach certified.